 There are many different types of life insurance policies.
-However, they fall into two classes of life insurance products: term and cash value.
-Take the time to explore your options and potential needs with a trusted advisor before you make a commitment.
+However, they generally fall into two classes of life insurance products: term and cash value.
+Since each individual's situation is different, please review our answers to frequently asked questions to help you better understand what you should consider before you speak to a financial advisor.

 Term Life Insurance